tomasklaen/uosc/README.md

     #### What is going on?

-    **uosc** places performance as one of its top priorities, so how can the UI feel slow?
-Well, it really isn't, **uosc** is **fast**, it just doesn't feel like it because when video is playing, the UI rendering frequency is chained to its frame rate, so unless you are the type of person that can't see above 24fps, it _will_ feel slow, unless you tell mpv to resample the video framerate to match your display.
+    **uosc** places performance as one of its top priorities, but it might feel a bit sluggish because during a video playback, the UI rendering frequency is chained to its frame rate.
+To test this, you can pause the video which will switch refresh rate to be closer or match the frequency of your monitor, and the UI should feel smoother.
 This is mpv limitation, and not much we can do about it on our side.

 ## Options

-All of the available **uosc** options with their default values and documentation are in the provided `uosc.conf` file.
+All of the available **uosc** options with their default values are documented in [`uosc.conf`](https://github.com/tomasklaen/uosc/blob/HEAD/script-opts/uosc.conf) ([download](https://github.com/tomasklaen/uosc/releases/latest/download/uosc.conf)) file.

 To change the font, **uosc** respects the mpv's `osd-font` configuration.